Updated: Aug 6

 Yamauchi felt that for Nintendo to truly succeed in the console gaming market Nintendo would have to create at least one console of their own.
 Therefore, in 1977 Nintendo partnered with Mitsubishi to create their first home-grown consoles.
 Note I said consoles - plural.
 These consoles were the 1st generation Color TV-Game series.
 There were several models of the console in the Color TV-Game series, which were released between 1977 and 1980 - but only in Japan.

 Each model had a distinct theme, form factor and control set up appropriate for that model’s pre-installed games.
 The games for each model followed that model’s theme - for example, the Color-TV-Game Block Breaker - also known as Burokku Kuzushi - featured multiple variations of ‘bat, ball and block’ games similar to Atari’s Breakout.

-As with most 1st-generation video game consoles their pre-installed games could not be altered, and since most 1st gen consoles lacked any form of media port - and pre-dated the internet by several decades - there was no way to add additional games.
+As with most 1st-generation video game consoles, their pre-installed games could not be altered.
+Worse, since most 1st gen consoles lacked any form of media port - and pre-dated the internet by several decades - there was no way to add additional games.
 These limitations would be rectified in Nintendo’s later consoles.

 The Color TV Game series may have been Nintendo’s first video games consoles, but they were definitely not the last, as we will see in future articles.

 There is another aspect of gaming that has become synonymous with Nintendo - handheld gaming.
 We will investigate Nintendo’s first handheld gaming device in the next article - spoiler alert - it wasn’t the Game Boy!

 Were you aware before reading this that Nintendo could trace its origins back so far?
 Do you have any experience with any of Nintendo’s pre-NES games and consoles?
 If so, feel free to write your answers, or anything else you would like to talk about, in the comments section below.